0xRauros/0xRauros/README.md

 ## 📝 About me
 * 🔭 Lately I've been using Python, Django and some Rust.
 * 📖 Last reading: "Speed up your Python with Rust" (Book)
-* ✨ Fun fact: In another life I was a romantic pirate with moral principles.